Daniel Radcliffe On Stage - Theatre Credits, Bio and Tickets

 Radcliffe is most famously known for his title role in the Harry Potter film series adapted from J.K.Rowling’s best-selling novels, playing the role from age 11 for ten years.
-For his performance as Harry Potter, the fourth film in the series; Harry Potter and the Order of the Phoenix (2007) earned him the National Movie Award for Best Male Performance.
-Other notable film works include his role in December Boys (2007), his role in 2012 film adaption of The Woman in Black, as Allen Ginsberg in Kill Your Darlings and as Igor in Victor Frankenstein.
+For his performance as Harry Potter in the fourth film in the series; Harry Potter and the Goblet of Fire, he earned the National Movie Award for Best Male Performance.
+Other notable film works include his role in December Boys and the film adaptation of The Woman in Black.

 Radcliffe made his stage debut in 2002 in The Play What I Wrote, directed by Kenneth Branagh at Wyndham’s Theatre, making an appearance as the Mystery Guest.
 In 2007, Radcliffe starred in Equus alongside Harry Potter co-star Richard Griffiths at the Gielgud Theatre.
 Read an Equus review starring Daniel Radcliffe here.

 A few years later, he then made his musical debut as J. Pierrepont Finch in How to Succeed in Business Without Really Trying at the Al Hirschfield Theatre on Broadway, receiving a Drama Desk Award.
 Later, he performed at the Noel Coward Theatre as Billy Claven Martin McDonagh’s dark comedy, The Cripple of Inishmaan.
 In 2016 Radcliffe returned to Broadway in Privacy, the play about NSA whistleblower Edward Snowden.
 Snowden appeared in the performance via video.